acorn-io/acorn-oss-workshop/secret.md

 acorn secret encrypt postgres-credentials
 ```

-We will be returned the encrypted version as follow (note the ACORNENC string at the beginning):
+You will get the encrypted version similar to the following one (note the ACORNENC string at the beginning):

 ```
+ACORNENC:eyJfb3VnbHVfOG00ZmRtR0hSQlh3QUJ6NU9ZcVpzOEdLS3ZiRXFCcmdjenc4IjoicFpNWC1BMXJ3bVFXT29iUFdRdXVWRmRsQVZ3N0tzSFRFMjdHRERKNUlIX3ZaaU9fU1hIQWRyMUtVY09CQ2kzTU9XWXJpN1JuOVR4a1FCWDZFaEVrSnBIUHdxWSJ9
 ```

 Behind the hood, the encryption is done using the cluster’s public key which can be obtained with the following command: